No Results Found

 Erik Larson is twelve and orphaned.
-He has to choose between living with the ghost Indian, known as the Sheepeaters, or stick to his white-man ways and likely perish.
+He is forced to choose between living with the ghost Indians, known as the Sheepeaters, or follow his white-man ways and likely perish.

 Paperback – Paperback: 364 pages Publisher: iUniverse; Second Edition, Star Edition, (April 7, 2018) Language: English

 Softcover ISBN: 978-1-5320-4531-8

 Product Dimensions: 6 x 0.8 x 9 inches Shipping Weight: 1.2 pounds